 The Inuit Research Advisors help facilitate research in each of the four Inuit Land Claim regions of the Canadian Arctic.

-The Territorial Advisory Committee (TAC) provides guidance and recommendations related to needs and priorities of First Nation, Inuit and Métis with regards to strategic planning, research needs/gaps, input of traditional knowledge, community involvement, training and education.
+The Territorial Advisory Committee (TAC) provides guidance and recommendations related to needs and priorities of the Northern post-secondary institutions and the territories with regards to strategic planning, research needs/gaps, input of traditional knowledge, community involvement, training and education.
 The members are actively involved in the North-by-North Program, specifically the Northern Research Leaders Program.
-The committee reports to the RMC.

 Acting under the direction of the Executive Director, ArcticNet’s Administrative Centre is located on the campus of Université Laval in Quebec City, Quebec, Canada and is comprised of the administrative offices of the network and includes its staff and equipment.
 Staff also operate out of the University of Ottawa, Ottawa, Canada.
 The Administrative Centre is responsible for the daily operations of ArcticNet.